 - 1 pint cremini mushrooms trimmed & sliced (see Recipe Note #1)

 - 1 small Vidalia onion finely chopped

 - 3 cloves garlic minced

-- 4 cups low-sodium beef broth (or see Recipe Note #1)
+- 4 cups low-sodium beef broth (preferably home made, or see Recipe Note #1)

 - 1 lb. extra-wide noodles dry